Explore this course:

 Social Research

 On this course you'll become well-versed in the theoretical concepts in social research.
 Choose from a wide range of modules that reflect your interests, and apply your qualitative and quantitative skills to your field of research.
-Our graduates go on to PhD research or careers that demand world-class research skills.
+At the Sheffield Methods Institute, our graduates go on to PhD research or careers that demand world-class research skills.

 Postgraduate social research students at workshop